-All Linksys Wi-Fi 6 routers come with both the traditional web UI and the Linksys mobile app.
-At the face of it, it seems you must use the mobile app (and all that implies) to set up a new router.
-But there’s a way to do so using the interface.
+All Linksys Wi-Fi 6 and Wi-Fi 6E routers/mesh systems have the traditional web UI and the Linksys mobile app.
+But the networking vendor makes it look as though you must use the mobile app (and all that implies) to set up and use the device at all.

 Following are the steps to use a Linksys router’s local web interface for the initial setup process.
 Again, you won’t need your phone, nor do you need to use the Linksys mobile app.

 1. Note the default information

 Flip the router up and take a look at its default information on the underside.
 This info includes the Wi-Fi name and password.
 There’s also a Recovery Key (or PIN) — make a note of it.

 Connect a computer to the router using the default Wi-Fi information mentioned above or a network cable.

 Now access its web user interface by pointing a browser to the router’s default IP address, which (almost always) is 192.168.1.1 — enter that on the browser as a web address.
 (Don’t know what a router’s IP is?
 Find out more in this post about IP addresses.)